banditofsmoke/python_min_RAG_SledgeHumma/README.md

    - Uses subprocess to play audio files

 3. Natural Language Processing:
-   - Leverages NLTK for various NLP tasks such as tokenization, part-of-speech tagging, and named entity recognition
+   - Leverages NLTK for tasks such as tokenization, part-of-speech tagging, and named entity recognition

 4. Chatbot:
    - Implements a simple intent classification system